 Once you’ve helped them identify their To-be state, you will then need to increase the distance between where they are now in their As-is state and where they want to be in their To-be state.

 Why?
 Because you want to highlight how far they are from their To-be state.

 How do you do this?
 By bringing them back to their harsh reality that is their As-is state.

-Going from talking about their goals and aspirations and their perfect situation to their current situation is a great way of bringing your Lead back down to Earth with a large bump.
+Going from talking about their goals, aspirations and their perfect situation right back to their not so perfect current situation is a great way of bringing your client back down to Earth with a large bump.

-Questions that you can ask to achieve this desired effect are ones that challenge your Lead such as:
+Questions that you can ask to achieve this desired effect are ones that challenge your client such as: